-- f (Callable) -- Function to decorate. - minify (bool) -- Minify cmd code prior to sending.
+- f (Callable) -- Function to decorate.
+Can only accept and return python literals. - minify (bool) -- Minify cmd code prior to sending.
 Defaults to True. - register (bool) -- Assign an attribute to self.task with same name as f.
 Defaults to True.

 thread(f: Optional[Callable[..., None]] = None, /, minify: bool = True, register: bool = True) Decorator that send code to device that spawns a thread when executed.